AbelCP-Design/clear-picture-sa-framework/src/sa-principles/chunking.md

 <span style="display:block; height:0.0px;"></span>

 - **Section headings and labels:** Visually separate related items using titles, lines, or padding.
-- **Color-coded groupings:** Use consistent colors to bind items conceptually.
+- **Color-coded categories:** Use consistent colors to bind items conceptually.
 - **Whitespace and alignment:** Leverage layout to form natural group boundaries.
-- **Spatial repositioning:** Animate movement of items between groups only when it aids user comprehension.
+- **Spatial repositioning:** Move items between categories only when it aids comprehension.

-The platform testing section below shows examples of some of these techniques in practice.
+The platform testing section below shows examples of these techniques in practice.

 </div>